Our Regular Groups

-*If you are looking for somewhere to share your own poetry writing, try Shrewsbury Poetry at the Old Market Hall, Shrewsbury on every first Thursday evening of the month.
-They have a Facebook page but ask us if you can’t find them.
+*If you are looking for somewhere to share your own poetry writing, try Shrewsbury Poetry (upstairs in the St Nicholas café/bar on Castle Street, Shrewsbury) on every first Thursday evening of the month.
+They have a Facebook page @ShrewsburyPoetry.

 Knitting & Poetry